reiversolutions/LinqToPoml/README.md

 Easy to use library to use Page Object Markup Language (.poml) files with LINQ queries

 ## What can it be used for?
-Can be used as an alternative to using the Selenium Chloride (Link to site) framework and instead implement your own framework with the use of .poml files.
+Can be used as an alternative to using the [Selenium Chloride](https://github.com/reiversolutions/Selenium-Chloride) framework and instead implement your own framework with the use of .poml files.

 ## Nuget install